 I love this quality grocery store for budget finds.
 They have a great meat and cheese selection and offer a variety of additional board staples (from crackers to nuts).

-My favorite ALDI finds can be found on this Rosé Bouquet post.
+My favorite ALDI finds can be also be found on this Rosé Bouquet post.
 This puts them to use in one of my handheld cheese servings, but you can also take those product recommendations and use them to make a larger board.

 Photography Tips